Shiva-789/repo/README.md

    4. Replace imagename from compose file to the image name used to build in this case it will be imagename:version
    5. Start the container using below command
       - docker-compose up
    6. We can access the api endpoint by using http://localhost:8082

+  Note -